 Cheeky Girls – Have a Cheeky Christmas

 Aw, bless Monica and Gabriela for making the pop arena more fun.
-After a near-miss in 2002 with The Cheeky Song, the twins had another crack in 2003 (a vintage year for questionable Christmas hits) with this festive shimmy.
-Sadly, it's not quite as joyous – it sounds a bit like Siri doing karaoke, tbh – but it reached Number 10!
+After a near-miss at Christmas Number 1 in 2002 with The Cheeky Song, the Cheeky Girls had another crack in 2003 (a vintage year for questionable Christmas hits) with this festive shimmy.
+Sadly, it's not quite as joyous – it sounds a bit like two Alexas gone rogue, tbh – but it reached Number 10!
 It would be their last single to do so, but still!
 Christmas spirit and all that.

 The Darkness – Christmastime (Don't Let The Bells End)

 Also in 2003 (was there something in the water?) bonkers rockers The Darkness challenged for Christmas Number 1 with this innuendo-packed track.
-It made it to Number 2, pipped by the decidedly less cheery Michael Andrews and Gary Jules cover of Mad World, from feel-good festive favourite movie Donnie Darko – not exactly up there with your regular feelgood Hallmark Christmas films.
+It made it to Number 2, pipped by the decidedly less cheery Michael Andrews and Gary Jules cover of Mad World, from movie Donnie Darko – not exactly up there with your regular feelgood Hallmark Christmas films.

 Mr. Hankey the Christmas Poo

 After scoring a Number 1 in 1998 with Chef's Chocolate Salty Balls, the risqué South Park crew returned the following year to put us off our Christmas dinner.
 This time, the amiable, yet incredibly problematic, Chef was replaced by a singing turd.
 Lovely.
 This particular Yule log got to Number 4.
 Of its time, should we say.
 Don't watch the video when tucking into your turkey, please.